get the THE FACTS

 who we are

-The TNR Project is a grassroots community group of independent volunteer trappers in the San Gabriel Valley who have been professionally trained & educated by FixNation on the humane practice of TNR and we aid weekly in ending the overpopulation of unwanted cats & kittens.
+The TNR Project is a grassroots community group of independent volunteer and self-help trappers in the San Gabriel Valley.
+We have been professionally trained & educated by FixNation on the humane practice of TNR .
+We aid weekly in ending the overpopulation of unwanted cats & kittens and are convinced that TNR is the true road to No Kill Shelters.
+It starts on the streets and that's where you'll find us...in the dirt, the trenches, the dumpsters and bushes.
 We are regular people who decided to do something to help end the suffering of cats/kittens on our streets!
-We wholeheartedly support the Community Cat Movement.
+We wholeheartedly support the Community Cat Movement and won't stop until there are no more cats & kittens being born on the streets to suffer.

 We are 100% volunteers.
 We work full time.
 We have families.
 We are students.
 We are disabled.
-We've had enough and we have decided that this is a cause we are passionate about.
+We've decided that TNR is a solution we are passionate about.
 We TNR twice a week, every week consistently.
 We all bring together resources to aid our local community trappers helping them to effectively TNR their neighborhoods.
 We are always educating the public how very important a TNR program is to our community, stray & homeless cats.
-We lean heavily on our local rescues & foster groups who help foster these "unwanteds" and will take the time to socialize these cats & kittens so they may then be put up for adoption to find their forever homes!
+We lean heavily on our local rescues & foster groups who help foster these "unwanteds" .
+We very much appreciate those who will take the time to socialize these cats & kittens so they may then be put up for adoption to find their forever homes!

 We are always in need of fosters & volunteers who want to help make THE difference in their community.
 Have you always wanted to volunteer and do some good, but didn't know what you would enjoy to do?
 If you're a cat lover, you've hit the jackpot!
 If you are interested in volunteering or fostering, please fill out a Contact Us form and we will be in touch!